LDMX-Software/LDCS/README.md

 Run with `bash /path/to/images/build_from_docker.sh vX.Y.Z`

 in the directory where you want the image to end up.
 (Maybe `images` is a sensible place for them -- feel free to keep them there.
 They are too big to reasonably add them to github though.)
 This pulls a docker image from dockerhub and builds a singularity image from it.
 It might take a few minutes.
-Then point to it in the new runtime environment:
+Then point to it in the new runtime environment (after following RTE setup instructions above):

-`arcctl rte params-set APPS-LDMX-X.Y.Z SINGULARITY_IMAGE /path/to/beautiful-long-name-of-newly-created-singularity-image.sif`
+`arcctl rte params-set APPS/LDMX-X.Y.Z SINGULARITY_IMAGE /path/to/beautiful-long-name-of-newly-created-singularity-image.sif`

 For fun, double check the parameters:
+`arcctl rte params-get APPS/LDMX-X.Y.Z`

+## Checking the RTE parameters
+`arcctl rte params-get APPS/LDMX-SIMPROD-x.y`

-`arcctl rte params-get APPS-LDMX-X.Y.Z`
+`arcctl rte params-get APPS/LDMX-X.Y.Z`

+## Checking which RTEs are enabled
+`arcctl rte list`